top of page

 16. What are the possible complications?

 The chance of having a complication during or after an ICD procedure is very rare; less than 1 in 100 chance.
 The complications can include swelling in the operation area due to bleeding or a tear in the heart due to the ICD lead causing a perforation.
 The most important and dreaded complication is an infection.
-We take a lot of pains in ensuring that there is strict asepsis maintained during the procedure.
-It is important for patients particularly those with diabetes to get their dental, skin, or urinary infections promptly treated.
+We take a lot of pains to ensure that there is strict asepsis maintained during the procedure.
+Patients particularly those with diabetes need to get their dental, skin, or urinary infections promptly treated.
 If an infection in any part of the body is neglected it will spread to the ICD.
-The other potential complication is an inappropriate shock.
+The other potential complication is an inappropriate shock and the post-traumatic stress disorder that may follow it.

 17. What is an inappropriate shock?

 The ICD should give your heart an electric shock when it has an abnormal life-threatening electric current causing an abnormal heart rhythm.
 These abnormal currents come from the lower heart chambers.
-However, it is possible for one to have abnormal currents coming from the top chambers in the heart as well.
+However, one can have abnormal currents coming from the top chambers in the heart as well.
 These rhythms are not life-threatening and do not require a shock.
 However, the ICD device sometimes mistakes them to be life-threatening and so gives an inappropriate shock.
-When a patient has a shock, it is advisable for him to come for a check-up within a month.
-If your doctor finds that your shock was inappropriate, then he will change your device programming so as to minimize the chances of this happening again.
+When a patient has a shock, he should come for a check-up within a month.
+If your doctor finds that your shock was inappropriate, then he will change your device programming to minimize the chances of this happening again.

 18. Are there any restrictions after implanting an ICD?